windmill-labs/windmilldocs/docs/apps/5_app-runnable.md

 When a runnable has an input connected to an output of a component, the runnable is executed when the output value changes.
 See [Connections](./app_outputs#connecting-inputs) for more information.

-#### Background script
+#### Background runnable

-Background scripts are triggered upon global refresh or when their input changes.
-The result of a background script can be shared among many components.
+Background runnables are triggered upon global refresh or when their input changes.
+The result of a background runnable can be shared among many components.
 They are not linked to a specific component.

 You can disable the automatic execution on app start and refresh by unchecking the `Run on start and app refresh` checkbox.
-You may want to disable this so that the background script is only triggered by changes to other values or triggered by another computation on a button (See 'Recompute Others')
+You may want to disable this so that the background runnable is only triggered by changes to other values or triggered by another computation on a button (See 'Recompute Others')

-Background scripts executed on the server can also disable the automatic execution when an input value changes by checking the `do NOT recompute on input changes` checkbox.
+Background runnables executed on the server can also disable the automatic execution when an input value changes by checking the `do NOT recompute on input changes` checkbox.

 #### Frontend script

-Frontend scripts are backgroud script executed in the browser and can manipulate the app context directly.
+Frontend scripts are backgroud runnable executed in the browser and can manipulate the app context directly.
 See [Frontend scripts](./app-runnable#frontend-scripts) for more information.

 :::info Frontend scripts